The origins of Customer Reliability Engineering

 The Managed Cloud services already define a list of availability objectives based on your support level of choice (silver, gold, or platinum).

 This is quite appropriate for a first step in aligning all teams behind a shared business-oriented goal.
-In a second time, the CRE team will start engaging with Customers and consolidate their perspective and requirements.
+In a second time, the CRE team will start engaging with Customers and consolidate their perspectives and requirements.

 This new set of SLO will augment the standard set of objectives for Product and Engineering.
 Leading us to establish a framework and methodology to drive increased success around customer adoption.